 "Thinking back on it," Mr Chrome said, "My advice to others is that it's not a good time to make the announcement, just before the encore of your last show."

-Mr Chrome intends to retire from the road by the year's end in order to devote more time to his family and the responsibilities of raising his young son.
+Mr Chrome intended to retire from the road by the year's end in order to devote more time to his family and the responsibilities of raising his young son.
 Not wanting to leave the band in the lurch he promised to fulfill road obligations for the year.